What does life insurance cover?

 You would be covered if your death was not related to your condition, or could be proven not to be.

 Nevertheless, there are a number of specialists who offer life insurance to those with pre-existing conditions, but be prepared to pay higher premiums because of the high risk of a claim.

 There are a number of specialist insurers that offer life cover to people with pre-existing conditions, but you should be prepared to pay a higher price because of the higher risk of a claim.

 Can older people buy life insurance?

-Life insurance premiums rise with age, so older people will almost certainly pay more for cover.
-However, it is still possible to take out life insurance when you are in your 50s.
-Some firms even accept the over 50s without any medical or health questions.
+It is still possible to take out life insurance when you are in your 50s, and some firms will accept without medical or health questions.

 Can I insure my partner?

 Many couples take out joint life insurance, due to convenience and the fact it is normally cheaper.